Dating Vocabulary and Expressions

 I recommend Espresso English’s course 300 English Idioms in 30 Days if you want to learn idioms in context.
 Don’t worry, you have permanent access to the course, so you can take longer than 30 days if you need to.
 The lessons follow an effective 3-step process.
 You can try a free sample here.

-The awesome thing about the course is that in step 3, you can send your practice answers to the course instructor, and she will check them to make sure you understand the idioms and are using them correctly!
+The awesome thing about the course is that in step 3, you can send your practice answers to the teacher, Shayna, and she will check them to make sure you understand the idioms and are using them correctly!

-For more information about the course, including a video introduction by the teacher, a description, a list of lessons, and answers to FAQs, visit the course overview.
+For more information about the course, including a video introduction, a description, a list of lessons, and answers to FAQs, visit the course overview.

 Never stop learning!